iroco-co/SICT2023/content.md

 constraints that prevent the emergence of these imaginaries

-- amish and oil lamp : what is progress anyway ?
+- Amish and oil lamp : what is progress anyway ?
 - safe place : emotions v.s. rationality
 - fear for tech ppl to lose
 - loss of confort that prevent slow down